benjaminion/upgrading-ethereum-book/src/book.md

 ##### Correctness

 "Correct" in the above means that the attestation agrees with the view of the blockchain that the current block proposer has.
 If the attesting validator votes for different checkpoints or head blocks then it is on a different fork and that vote is not useful to us.
 For instance, if the source checkpoint vote is different from what we as proposer think it ought to be, then our view of the chain's history is fundamentally different from the attester's, and so we must ignore their attestation.
 The attestation will instead receive rewards in blocks on the other fork, and eventually one fork or the other fork will win.
-To disincentivise attacks, it is important that only participants in the winning chain receive rewards.
+To disincentivise attacks it is important that only participants in the winning chain receive rewards.

 ##### Timeliness

 One of the changes brought in with Altair was a tightening of the timeliness requirements for attestations.
 Previously, there were rewards for correctness and a separate reward for timely inclusion that declined as $\frac{1}{d}$, where $d$ was the inclusion distance in slots, up to a maximum of 32 slots.
 This led to oddities, like it being worth waiting slightly longer to make sure to get the head vote correct since that was worth more than any loss due to lateness of inclusion, even though a late head vote is pretty much useless.

-The new timeliness reward better reflects the relative importance of the votes.
-A head vote that is older than one slot is not useful, so it gets no reward, Target votes are always useful, but we only want to have to track attestations pertaining to the current and previous epochs, so we ignore them if they are older than 32 slots.
+The new timeliness reward better reflect the relative importance of the votes.
+A head vote that is older than one slot is not useful, so it gets no reward, Target votes are always useful, but we only want to track attestations pertaining to the current and previous epochs, so we ignore them if they are older than 32 slots.

 The choice of distance for including the source vote is interesting.
 It is chosen to be $\lfloor \sqrt{\tt SLOTS\_PER\_EPOCH} \rfloor = \lfloor \sqrt{32} \rfloor = 5$, which is the geometric mean of 1 and 32, the head and target values.
 It's a somewhat arbitrary choice, but is intended to put a fully correct attestation on an exponentially decreasing curve with respect to timeliness: each step down in (net) reward happens after an exponentially increasing number of slots.